 Our principal business is owning and operating, through our subsidiaries, acute care hospitals, behavioral health centers, surgical hospitals, ambulatory surgery centers and radiation oncology centers.
-As of March 31, 2008, we owned and/or operated or had under construction, 27 acute care hospitals (including 1 new facility currently being constructed) and 112 behavioral health centers located in 32 states, Washington, DC and Puerto Rico.
+As of September 30, 2008, we owned and/or operated or had under construction, 27 acute care hospitals (including 1 new facility currently being constructed and 1 that was sold in October, 2008) and 105 behavioral health centers located in 32 states, Washington, D.C. and Puerto Rico.
 As part of our ambulatory treatment centers division, we manage and/or own outright or in partnerships with physicians, 11 surgical hospitals and surgery and radiation oncology centers located in 6 states and Puerto Rico.

-Net revenues from our acute care hospitals, surgical hospitals, surgery centers and radiation oncology centers accounted for 75% of our consolidated net revenues during each of the quarters ended March 31, 2008 and 2007.
-Net revenues from our behavioral health care facilities accounted for 24% and 23% of our consolidated net revenues during the three month periods ended March 31, 2008 and 2007, respectively.
-Approximately 2% of our consolidated net revenues during the first quarter of 2007 were recorded in connection with a construction management contract pursuant to the terms of which we built a newly constructed acute care hospital for an unrelated third party that was completed during the first quarter of 2008.
+Net revenues from our acute care hospitals, surgical hospitals, surgery centers and radiation oncology centers accounted for 73% and 74% of our consolidated net revenues during the three months ended September 30, 2008 and 2007, respectively, and 74% during each of the nine months ended September 30, 2008 and 2007.
+Net revenues from our behavioral health care facilities accounted for 25% of our consolidated net revenues during each of the three month periods ended September 30, 2008 and 2007, respectively.
+Approximately 1% to 2% of our consolidated net revenues during each of the three and nine month periods ended September 30, 2008 and 2007, respectively.
+Approximately 1% to 2% of our consolidated net revenues during each of the three and nine month periods ended September 30, 2008 and 2007 were recorded in connection with two construction management contracts pursuant to the terms of which we: (i) built a newly constructed acute care hospital for an unrelated third party that was completed during the first quarter of 2008, and; (ii) are building a newly constructed acute care hospital for an unrelated party that is scheduled to be completed during the fourth quarter of 2009.